epsilon-naut/Morris-HPS-5015-Furnace-Data-Logging/README.md

 ## Features
 - Analog pressure data acquisition
 - Digital temperature data acquisition
-- Writing pressure and temperature data to CSV files for further analysis
+- Ability to write pressure and temperature data to CSV files for further analysis
 - Visual real-time display of pressure and temperature data

 ## Languages / Packages Used